 Before You Begin

-Read the directions for installing the cordless blind that came packaged with it.
+To install a cordless blind first read the directions that came packaged with it.
 Look at all the hardware and components of the blind to become familiar with where they go and what they do.

 Choose the fastener according to the material of the window frame.
 For wood or aluminum frames, use sheet metal screws or # 8 screws.

 For drywall use plastic inserts and for plaster use Molley or toggle bolts.
 Read the directions and use the fastener suggested by the manufacturer.

 Some blind manufacturers offer a standard mounting bracket for inside surfaces greater than 1 3/8-inches and a universal mounting bracket for inside mounting on narrow surfaces from 1/2-inch to 1 3/8-inch.
 Most brackets come with a paper template that you use to position the bracket.
 It provides the hole locations for the fastener.

 The instructions below are for installing a cordless blind inside the window frame with standard brackets.

 Don't want to do the job?
 Click here to get to

 and it will open in a new tab and you’ll have to answer some basic questions about your job followed by Handyman Contractors in your area.

 Step 1 : Use the template to install brackets